PhD Student Handbook

 Introduction

 This Decker School of Nursing PhD Program Handbook defines program-specific policies and procedures for enrolled PhD nursing students.
-It was designed as a resource that complements the Binghamton University Graduate School Manual and the University Bulletin.
+It complements Binghamton University's Graduate School Manual and Academic Guide (formerly, the Bulletin).

-Students are expected to become familiar with University rules and expectations for graduate students found not only in this handbook, but also in the Graduate School Manual and University Bulletin.
-Students should pay particular attention to the Academic Policies and Procedures for All Students and Academic Policies and Procedures for Graduate Students sections of the University Bulletin.
+Students are expected to familiarize themselves with University rules and expectations for graduate students found in this handbook, the Graduate School Manual and the Academic Guide.
+Students should pay particular attention to the Academic Policies and Procedures for All Students and Academic Policies and Procedures for Graduate Students sections of the Academic Guide.

 Program Description

-The Decker PhD program in nursing is designed to prepare graduates for research and active scholarship in nursing that will extend the knowledge base of nursing and improve the delivery of healthcare for rural and other vulnerable populations.
-Graduates will be prepared to conduct research and develop theory related to these populations.
+The Decker PhD program in nursing prepares graduates for research and active scholarship in nursing that will extend the knowledge base of nursing and improve healthcare delivery for rural and other vulnerable populations.
+Graduates will be prepared to research and develop theories related to these populations.
 They will also be able to design future practice models, direct the development of policy initiatives and effect meaningful change within healthcare delivery systems.

 Program Objectives